eddiehe99/dlib-whl/README.md

 3. Download the source code from [dlib (official)](https://github.com/davisking/dlib) and install by yourself.

 P.S.
 The installation of cuDNN greater than 9.0.0 may cause weird errors.
-Please check out [issue #2979](https://github.com/davisking/dlib/issues/2979)
+Please check out [davisking/dlib#2979](https://github.com/davisking/dlib/issues/2979).

 By the way, you could also send an e-mail to me to complain.